timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART II-PERSONNEL/CHAPTER 75-DECEASED PERSONNEL/SUBCHAPTER II-DEATH BENEFITS.md

   * (1) served in the active military, naval, or air service (as defined in section 101(24) of title 38) and who was discharged or released therefrom under conditions other than dishonorable; or

   * (2) was a member or former member of the Selected Reserve described in section 2301(f) of title 38.

+### §1492.
+Authority to provide travel and transportation allowances in connection with transfer ceremonies of certain civilian employees who die overseas
+* (a) AUTHORITY.—A covered official may treat a covered relative of a covered employee under the jurisdiction of that covered official in the same manner the Secretary of a military department treats, under section 481f(d) of title 37, next of kin and family members of a member of the armed forces who dies while located or serving overseas.

+* (b) DEFINITIONS.—In this section:

+  * (1) The term "covered employee" means a civilian employee—

+    * (A) under the jurisdiction of a covered official; and

+    * (B) who dies while located or serving overseas.

+  * (2) The term "covered official" means—

+    * (A) the Secretary of the military department concerned; and

+    * (B) the head of a Defense Agency or Department of Defense Field Activity.

+  * (3) The term "covered relative" means—

+    * (A) the primary next of kin of the covered employee;

+    * (B) two family members (other than primary next of kin) of the covered employee; and

+    * (C) one or more additional family members of the covered employee, at the discretion of the Secretary a sibling of the covered employee.